Publius Servilius Rullus: Agrarian bill

 Cicero portrayed Publius Servilius Rullus as an insignificant figure and alleged that he was a front for unsavoury men he described as the real architects of the bill, as 'machinators' and as the men who had the real power and were to be feared more than Rullus.
 He claimed that they hoped to become decemviri.
 He did not name these men, but dropped hints which made them identifiable.
 He said that among those men who were after joining the commission there would be "some of them to whom nothing appears sufficient to possess, some to whom nothing seems sufficient to squander."
 The first was a reference to the popular image of Marcus Licinius Crassus and the second one referred to the popular image of Julius Caesar.
 The speeches of Cicero need to be understood in terms of the frictions between two political factions, the populares (in favour of the people) and the optimates (the good men).
 The former favoured the plebeians (the commoners), wanted to address the problems of the urban poor and promoted reforms which would help them, particularly the redistribution of land for the landless poor to farm and the problem of indebtedness.
-The latter was a conservative faction which favoured the patricians (the aristocracy).
+The latter was a conservative faction which favoured the wealthy equestrians and the senatorial aristocracy.
 It opposed the mentioned reforms.
-It also wanted to limit the power of the plebeian tribunes and the Plebeian Council (the assembly of the plebeians) and strengthen the power of the senate, which represented the patricians.
+It also wanted to limit the power of the plebeian tribunes and the Plebeian Council (the assembly of the plebeians) and strengthen the power of the Senate.
 At that time Crassus and Caesar were leading figures of the populares.
 Cicero was a leading figure of the optimates and as such he was opposed to the bill.